shadow1992-droid/System-update-and-privacy-cleanup./README.md

 echo "Applying firmware updates (if any)..." fwupdmgr update

-echo "Shauns System update complete. ✅"
+echo "System update complete. ✅"

-**Make run as systemd service...** sudo visudo:    Added line: my-pc ALL=(root) NOPASSWD: /home/my-pc/Documents/Notes/Scripts/auto-update.sh Edit sudoers (sudo visudo) → Allow my-pc to run auto-update.sh as root without a password.
+---

+Run Script as a Systemd Service

-sudo nano /etc/systemd/system/auto-update.service:    Create systemd service (sudo nano /etc/systemd/system/auto-update.service) → Define the script as a service.
+You can run this script automatically as a systemd service.

+1. Allow passwordless sudo for the script

+Edit sudoers:

+sudo visudo

+Add the line (replace my-pc and path as needed):

+my-pc ALL=(root) NOPASSWD: /home/my-pc/Documents/Notes/Scripts/auto-update.sh

+2. Create systemd service

+Create the service file:

+sudo nano /etc/systemd/system/auto-update.service

+Add the following:

 [Unit]
 Description=Run Auto Update Script